haydnjfarrelly/EPS-Poster-Stimuli/README.md

 # Branches
 In this repository there are three branches - each contains a different set of stimuli and a READ.ME file with additional information if you would like to know more about them.

-# Branch 1 - Traditional Pattern Glare Files
+# Branch 1 - Traditional Pattern Glare Stimuli
 These are the static Pattern Glare stimuli which are traditionally used in the computerised Pattern Glare Test (Braithwaite et al., 2013).

 # References